amyo/side_projects/README.md

 QuickRoutine (from the name Quick Sort :)) is lecture generating software for a semester.
-It lets you generate optimized class schedule providing all the inputs and the constraints.
+It generates optimized class schedule providing all the inputs and the constraints.
 Underneath it runs a cool maximum flow algorithm with a slightly modified DFS.

 Algorithm: http://goo.gl/fZcWf